jakearchibald/jakearchibald.com/static-build/posts/2020/06/events-and-gc/index.md

 ```

 Once either `'load'` or `'error'` fires, the browser sets a flag on the `xhr` instance to say "I hereby shall not fire any more events on this object", and since you no longer have a reference to `xhr`, you can't fire events on it either, all the event listeners can be GCd.

+These are browser optimisations, rather than spec'd behaviours.
+If you're unsure if a particular thing will be correctly GC'd, test it!